Epifania Maglienti's Ancestors

 ~< Back to Chart >~

 Matteo Bivona was baptized on February 9, 1570, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Domenico Bivona and his wife Lauria Dayna.
 (Mouse over and click on his Latin baptism record upper right to enlarge in a new window or tab.)
 He is listed on his father’s 1584 Rivelo (tax record) as being 12 years old, but he was actually older, about 14 years old.
 Sometime before 1596, Matteo married a woman named Francesca, whose surname is unknown.
-A Sciacca church marriage or notary contract could not be found for them.
+A Sciacca church marriage or notarial marriage contract could not be found for them.

 Matteo’s name is mention at least three times in both volumes of Pellegrino Mortillaro’s notary record transcription books, Andrea Randazzo un notaio storico.
 The first is the November 5, 1612, sale of property in Cartibubo by Giovanni Leonardo Bivona, to Matteo Bivona.
 The second is dated March 30, 1622, the day his will was filed by Sciacca notary Giovanni Battista Mineo.
 The third is 2 months later, after his death, when an inventory of his property was taken on May 20, 1622, and recorded by that same notary.